 While Killer Chambers is not a game for everyone, I truly loved it, especially the brilliant level design and the comic character dialogs.
 The game is frustrating enough to make you scream but also mesmerizes you to keep playing and survive the impossibly tiny chambers.

-Killer Chambers is developed and published by Village Bench and available on PC via Steam.Some of our posts include links to online retail stores.
+Our Killer Chambers review copy was supplied by the developer.Some of our posts include links to online retail stores.
 We get a small cut if you buy something through one of our links.
 Don't worry, it doesn't cost you anything extra.